The Floured Table

 Substitutions

 Chocolate Wafer Cookies - I recommend using a 4x batch of my chocolate wafer cookies.
 They're the perfect flavor, texture and thickness for this recipe.
-A single recipe yield is quite small; please don't be scared by the idea of a quadruple batch!
+A single recipe yield is very small; please don't be scared by the idea of a quadruple batch!
 They're very easy to make.

 They have none of the processed ingredients that packaged cookies contain.
 You can also choose the shape - I've developed a slab baking method that comes out just as crisp and delicious as individual cookies and saves lots of time for layered desserts.